na-na-hi/renget/archive/chrprompt2.md

 >Booker: Flowers!
 I love flowers!
 Ahem...
 S-sorry.
 Got a bit t-too excited.
 But, yeah, I like decorating our dorm with all kinds of pretty flowers.
 And ever since Minun and Rain joined the guild, I’ve been learning a lot more about the subject, and getting some rare flowers too!
 I like talking with the two of them.
 But Sneasel doesn’t like flowers very much...
 >>Sneasel: Yeah, flowers are sooooo lame.
 But if they make Booker happy, I can live with them.
 I let him put flowers around the dorm, as long as he doesn’t turn the whole room into a second garden.
 >>...Huh?
 You wanna know what decorations I like?
 I dunno.
 I never really gave it much thought, cuz I’m not really that sentimental.
 But I have put some stuff in our room.
 Most of it is just keepsakes from our missions, or things that remind me of my home—oh, and some wood carvings I’ve been working on, with some help from Charm.

+>Cider: I keep my dorm clean, and I figure that just because I'm not actually in Wigglytuff's Guild doesn't mean I can't pretend I am, so I make do with my dorm.
+I got rid of the weird cotton beds these guys have and pulled in some straw beds, and I had to get a tree stump and a few rocks for a watering hole.
+I think growing the vines around my walls was the hardest part though, but I love vines.
+They're cozy.

 **To natives**, something that you hate when working or interacting with humans.
 >Hazel: Not knowing what everyone is talking, and Carrot refusing to tell me some stuff, like what "Kek" means